 The following are some best practices for implementing Data-Centric Security:

-Firstly, datasets are valuable assets, and the data security policy is a set of rules that define the standards and procedures to be followed when handling data.
+Datasets are valuable assets, and the data security policy is a set of rules that define the standards and procedures to be followed when handling data.
 The employee’s data security policy should be created, approved by his/her employer, and updated regularly.
-In addition to guiding how you should handle your personal information, this document will help protect your data in case of an incident (e.g., theft).
+In addition to guiding how to handle your personal information, this document will help protect your data in case of an incident (e.g., theft).

 A security response plan is a document that outlines the procedures you’ll follow when an incident occurs.
-And, a good one will cover the following:
+A good one will cover the following:

 The roles and responsibilities of the people who need to respond to an incident